Lancet-Countdown/Lancet-Countdown-2026/README.md

 ## What We Do

-The Lancet Countdown works to ensure that health is central to climate action by producing high-quality scientific evidence and analysis.
+Bringing together over 300 researchers from leading research institutions and UN agencies across the globe, we work to ensure that health is at the centre of how decision makers understand and respond to climate change.
+Through high-quality scientific data published in *The Lancet*, we work to inform policies that can maximise the health benefits of climate action, and enable a world in which all people can thrive.

 Our work:
 - Tracks global progress on climate change and health indicators